tywerbicki/Slater-Lab-RNAseq/README.md

-# Welcome to the official documentation of the Slater Lab RNAseq tool.
+# Welcome To The Official Documentation For The Slater Lab RNAseq Tool.

 The Slater Lab RNAseq tool is used for processing raw RNAseq data right from the sequencing machine.
 Its purpose is to automate many of the preprocessing steps required by an RNAseq workflow, as well as exploit their embarrassingly parallel nature to drastically decrease their cumulative execution time.
 Below you will find the resources necessary to become acquainted with the tool and incorporate it into your future workflows: